kouber/pg_sqlog/README.md

 (1 row)
 ```

-Getting a random _autovacuum_ report for the day.
+Get a random _autovacuum_ report for the day.

 ```
 postgres=# select * from sqlog.autovacuum() limit 1;